JohnBang/git-study/README.md

 `git stash clear` - clear all changes of stack

-`git stash apply id` - returns changes from a specific point in stack
+`git stash apply idOfPoint` - returns changes from a specific point(idOfPoint) in stack

-`git stash apply id --index` returns changes from a specific point  including files of index
+`git stash apply idOfPoint --index` returns changes from a specific point (idOfPoint) including files of index

 `git branch -a` - show all local and global branch